shukriadams/arewedown/docs/settings.md

 - Host can be any URL that gives access to the server, this is often with built-in credentials.
 - Job name can be the human-friendly version, we'll make it URL-safe, so copy this directly from your Jenkins UI if you want.
 - By default, a test passes on success only, all other outcomes will be read as failure.
-You can override this with `status` value, which can be a comma-separated string consisting of `success`, `aborted` and/or `failure` (These strings are taken directly from the Jenkins API).
+You can override this with `status` value, which can be a comma-separated string consisting of `success`, `aborted` and/or `failure` (these strings are taken directly from the Jenkins API).

         watchers:
             my_jenkins_job: